YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 always exists, so, if no language is specified, but many language resource bundles exist for a mojit, then the default synthetic module will load the metadata for all of the modules.
-If an application has multiple mojits each with dozens of language bundles, the amount of metadata can be considerable, so be sure that the synthetic modules have all the different language versions.
+If an application has multiple mojits each with dozens of language bundles, the amount of metadata can be considerable.

 .. _synthetic_mods-create: